 6.1.3.
 National Oceanic and Atmospheric Administration (NOAA) Polar-Orbiting Satellites.
-Two primary operational NOAA polar orbiting satellites, NOAA-14 and NOAA-15, provide image coverage four times a day over a respective area in 5 spectral channels.
+Two primary operational NOAA polar orbiting satellites, NOAA-15 and NOAA-16, provide image coverage four times a day over a respective area in 5 spectral channels.
 These satellites cross the U.S. twice per day at 12-hour intervals for each geographical area near the Equatorial crossing times listed in Table 6-1.
-NOAA-15 provides the same capabilities as previous NOAA satellites, except for the addition of an Advanced Microwave Sounder Unit (AMSU).
-However, the AVHRR instrument on NOAA-15 has experienced difficulties, and the NOAA-12 AVHRR instrument has been partly used in place of the NOAA-15 AVHRR since August 1, 2000.
-Testing continues on the NOAA-15 AVHRR instrument in hopes that it will provide continuous, reliable data.
+NOAA-15 and NOAA-16 provide the same capabilities as previous NOAA satellites, except for the addition of an Advanced Microwave Sounder Unit (AMSU).
 Data are available via direct readout--high resolution picture transmission (HRPT) or automatic picture transmission (APT)--or central processing.
 Data from the Advanced Very High Resolution Radiometer (AVHRR) are available on a limited basis through the GOES distribution system (Figure 6-1).
 The Air Force Weather Agency (AFWA), Offutt AFB, NE, receives global NOAA imagery data direct from central readout sites on a pass-by-pass basis.
 The Command and Data Acquisition (CDA) stations at Fairbanks, AL, and Wallops, VA, acquire recorded global area coverage data, and then route the data to NESDIS computer facilities in Suitland, MD, where the data are processed and distributed to the NOAA, the DOD, and private communities.
-New ground equipment installed at various NWS regions including Kansas City and Miami (TPC), enable direct readout and data processing of AVHRR data from NOAA-14 and NOAA-15.
+Ground equipment installed at various NWS regions including Kansas City and Miami (TPC), enable direct readout and data processing of AVHRR data from NOAA-15 and NOAA-16.
 The high resolution polar data and products generated at TPC complement other satellite data sources to support tropical mission objectives.

-6.1.3.1.
+- 6.1.3.1.
 NOAA-15.
 NOAA-15 is in full operational use.
 The type of data and products provided are the same as the current operational polar orbiting satellite, NOAA-14, except for the addition of the AMSU and an AVHRR shortwave channel at 1.6 microns.
-New sounder-based derived products include rain rate, total precipitable water, and surface winds over water.
+New sounderbased derived products include rain rate, total precipitable water, and surface winds over water. - 6.1.3.2.

-6.1.3.2.
 NOAA-16.
-NOAA-16 was successfully launched on September 21, 2000.
-This new satellite will have the same capabilities as NOAA-15 and is slated to replace NOAA-14 as an operational satellite by late March 2001.
+NOAA-16 is in full operational use with the same capabilities as NOAA-15. - 6.1.3.3.
+NOAA-M. NOAA-M (NOAA-17 on orbit) is scheduled for launch no earlier than June 24, 2002, and will have similar characteristics to NOAA-15 and NOAA-16.